TDLR Logo America's 250th celebration logo for state agencies comprising of a star to the left and the words Texas America 250 stacked to the right.

 Crossover TDLR CME Credit

-Additionally, courses taken prior to December 31, 2022, by providers listed on the DEA document will count.
-Courses can be completed incrementally, in person or online.
+The eight-hour requirement can be completed incrementally, in person or online.
 Since podiatrists have been required to take opioid awareness courses for several years now, from providers that are possibly listed in the ACCME database or other listed entity, you may have already complied.

 Frequently Asked Questions